PositivPy/salem/README.md

 # Salem
-Salem is a job aggregator and online job market analysis tool I created from scratch in exactly 1 month.
+Salem is a bare bone job aggregator and online job market analysis tool I created from scratch in exactly 1 month.

+The core scraper is FAST; it creates a thread for each websites and process the incoming responses with a pipeline asynchronously.
+It's architecture is very similar to a micro framework and new scrapers can be added rather easily.

+There is still a lot to do to make this a proper application/website but I created this as a quick challenge and out of interest in data analysis as well as learning async operations and matplotlib.

 ### Search and match job offers to your CV:
 `salem`